-Student loan consolidation can streamline the federal student loans you’ve accumulated over the years.
+Student loan consolidation can streamline the multiple federal student loans you’ve accumulated over the years.
 That can make it easier and possibly more affordable to pay down your debt.
-But this kind of consolidation can also have downsides, like being in debt longer and possibly paying more interest overall.
+But consolidation can also have downsides, like being in debt longer and potentially paying more interest overall.

 What Is Student Loan Consolidation?

-A Direct Consolidation Loan is a federal loan under the William D. Ford Direct Loan Program.
-Consolidation lets you combine one or more existing federal student loans into a new Direct Consolidation Loan.
-Here are some more details to note:
+A Direct Consolidation Loan is a federal loan that lets you combine one or more existing federal student loans into one new loan.
+Here are some details about how student loan consolidation works:

 • The loan will have a new interest rate and a longer repayment term.
-The loan servicer that’s managing your Direct Loan Consolidation repayment might change, too.
+The loan servicer for your Direct Loan Consolidation loan might change, too.

-• Converting private student loans to federal loans through Direct Consolidation isn’t possible.
-Privately held education loans don’t qualify for this federal program.
+• It’s not possible to convert private student loans to federal loans through Direct Consolidation.
+Private education loans don’t qualify for this (or any other) federal loan program.

 Take control of your student loans.